Flexible Circuit PCB Stiffener Options

 FR4 stiffers are being used to support mounted components in this rigid-flex PCB.

-FR4 stiffeners are added to the flexible circuit as one of the final fabrication steps and can be applied with either a layer of pressure sensitive adhesive or a layer of thermal set adhesive.
+FR4 PCB stiffeners are added to the flexible circuit as one of the final fabrication steps and can be applied with either a layer of pressure sensitive adhesive or a layer of thermal set adhesive.
 That decision may be driven by end-use or fabricator preference.
 From a low-cost perspective, if the end use is not in a particularly harsh environment, the pressure sensitive adhesive application will most often be slightly less expensive.
 Thermal set adhesive requires the flex to be placed back in the lamination press to apply the heat and pressure needed to cure the adhesive.
 The extra time and labor can add cost.
 As a cost-saving tip, keeping all the stiffeners the same thickness reduces processing time in fabrication and helps to keep the cost down.

-Polyimide Stiffeners
+Polyimide PCB Stiffeners

-Polyimide stiffeners have many different functions.
+Polyimide stiffeners in PCBs have many different functions.
 They too, can add rigidity to a component area and prevent bending and folding that could put stress on solder joints.
-Polyimide stiffeners can be utilized for other functions as well.
+Polyimide PCB stiffeners can be utilized for other functions as well.
 One typical use of a polyimide stiffener is to match a mating thickness requirement for insertion type connectors.
 ZIF connectors are a common connection method with flex designs.
 These connectors have a specific thickness spec and tight tolerance on that thickness to ensure the connection is effective.
 A piece of polyimide can be added in that area to build the stack-up to the required thickness, while allowing the rest of the flex to remain thinner and more flexible.
-A general rule of thumb to keep in mind is to be sure the stiffener and coverlay end points overlap by at least .030” to avoid introducing a stress point in the flex design.
+A general rule of thumb to keep in mind is to be sure the PCB stiffener and coverlay end points overlap by at least .030” to avoid introducing a stress point in the flex design.

 Polyimide stiffeners also perform other functions.
 For example, if a flex circuit is going to have something rubbing up against it in end use, a layer of polyimide can be added to that area, so the wear and tear is being done to the non-functional piece of polyimide rather than directly on the circuit itself.